The Diesel Page|

 Click this link to see what others have said about our books and guides.
 The 6.5L Turbo Diesel Volume I was a tremendous early addition to our publications, and this book has been popular with 6.5L diesel owners since it was first published - and for good reason.
 This updated and revised for 2018 2nd edition is visually stunning, and is a great addition to any 6.5L owner's library.

 We're often asked what book a 6.5L diesel owner should buy first.
 The answer depends on what is most important to them.
 If you're looking to improve your engine's performance, cooling efficiency or fuel economy, the 6.5L Turbo Diesel Volumes I, II & III (preferably all three) would be the best choice.
 Please see the table of contents for each volume to see what each includes.
 On the other hand, if your primary interest is in solving a problem that your engine is currently experiencing, then The 6.2L/6.5L Diesel Troubleshooting & Repair Guide should be your first choice.
+Of course, we believe every 6.5L diesel owner should have all four books.
+Everyone loves them.

 To get your copy of the latest 6.5L Turbo Diesel Volume I, please visit our secure on-line form or call to place your order - $26.95 + $7 USPS Priority mail (non-U.S. shipping extra).